-Members of the choir came from a wide area, Llanelli, Neath, Merthyr.
+Members of the choir came from a wide area including Llanelli, Neath, Merthyr.
 Rhondda, Aberdare and Pontypridd.
-Aberdare however became the headquarters and its chairman, treasurer and secretary were all Aberdare men, and the largest number of singers (150) was from Aberdare.
+Aberdare, however, became the headquarters and its chairman, treasurer and secretary were all Aberdare men, and the largest number of singers (150) were from Aberdare.
 Many rehearsals were held in the town including the final rehearsal for the second competition.

-The competition was held on 4th July 1872, the South Wales choir being the only entrant.
+The competition was held on 4th July 1872 with the South Wales choir being the only entrant.

 The following year a second competition was held, with Y Côr Mawr competing against Joseph Proudman’s London Choir (Tonic Sol-Fa Association).

 At the Second Competition the prize was won outright by Y Côr Mawr.
-Immediately the result was announced the Press Association telegraphed Aberdare from London stating, “The Welsh Choir has won the first prize.
+Immediately, as the result was announced the Press Association telegraphed Aberdare from London stating, “The Welsh Choir has won the first prize.
 Mr Fothergill MP has announced his intention of striking a commemorative medal”.

 Some 12,000 people paraded from the town to Abernant House for the celebrations, but only 2,000 ticket holders were allowed onto the lawns fronting the house.
-This area was decorated with flags and banners, prominent was a large specially designed banner presented to the choir by the department store of Messrs.
+This area was decorated with flags and banners and prominent was a large, specially designed banner presented to the choir by the department store of Messrs.
 James Howells & Co of Cardiff.
 The prize trophies were also on display.

 The choir assembled, in horse-shoe formation on the main lawn, and sang selections from the competition programme.